jdjakub/papers/convivial-2020/manuscript.md

 When I first read the paper Open, Reusable Object Models, I was hooked on its idea of a small but expressive starting system that could be self-improved into anything.
 It describes a late-bound^[Fewer commitments; more things determined by runtime conditions], Smalltalk-style^[OOP with more emphasis on object instances and messaging (methods) as in a distributed system; less emphasis on class hierarchies implementing traditional data structures] objects and messaging environment that the authors call "Id" --- but which I refer to as OROM, for pronunciation and Googleability.

 Essentially, an OROM object is a block of state which can change as a result of messages received by it.
-A message is sent by first *bind*-ing its name to its implementation, i.e. specific code which is then run in the context of the receiver.
+A message is sent by first *bind*-ing its name to its *implementation*: specific code, which is then run in the context of the receiver.
 "Bind" is accomplished via another message send, this time to the receiver's *vtable*, or "behaviour".
 This is another object whose state defines a particular way of associating "message name" to "implementation code".
 This continues up the vtable-chain, and terminates at a base case.
 The system as a whole is "bootstrapped" into existence by its initialisation code.
 Each step of this code makes use of any parts of the system set up by the previous steps.

 The paper itself consists of mostly prose, several code listings, and full C sources for a sample implementation at the end.
 It also provides several diagrams.
 But to understand it, I repeatedly found myself drawing *extra* diagrams.
 For example, the first acts of the running system boil down to initialising the three or so objects.
 This consists of allocating memory, interpreting it as a C struct and then filling in fields in a mundane manner.
 I had great difficulty following the specifics in my head, but when I drew tables in the style of their diagrams I readily saw what what going on.
 I personally would have preferred these to have been in the paper in the first place, but I am not necessarily representative of those who read it.
-The "one-size-fits-all" approach is perhaps unavoidable for static media like print.
+The \OSFA approach is perhaps unavoidable for static media like print.

 Other areas like messaging semantics could still be quite confusing.
 After all, should we expect to be able to predict the entire future evolution of a dynamical system from a static description of its initial state, such as source code?
 Is this not why debuggers exist?
 Having "de-compiled" English text and C source code into object diagrams, it is a shame to have to compile it all back to struct member assignments.